 Meet the Team

-PI: Dr. Sofia Forss
+Group Leader / Principal Investigator: Dr. Sofia Forss

-The Meerkat Cognition Project
+The Mongoose Cognition Project

 Tommaso Sacca